Plusnet Broadband Review (Updated June 2026)

 -

 Reward Cards: Selected packages still come with a Plusnet Reward Card.
-At the time of writing, the top reward on the live site is £80, and the offer dates change often.
+At the time of this update, the live site is advertising up to a £100 Reward Card on selected plans, and offer dates can change quickly.

 -